yashveersinghsohi/tpm_ml_test/README.md

-# Team Process Mapping Take-Home Task: [YOUR NAME HERE].
+# Team Process Mapping Take-Home Task: Yashveer Singh Sohi.

 Goal: In this pre-test, you will implement a feature extractor that detects sentiment from team conversations.
 Specifically, given an input of conversation data, you should output: (1) a sentiment label of ‘positive,’ ‘negative,’ or ‘neutral,’ alongside a score for each label, from 0-1.
 You will run your feature extractor on a dataset of team jury conversations.